qlineai2025/qline/DOCUMENTATION.md

 These are icon-based buttons in the control panel.
 Their color changes when active, and you can hover over them to see a tooltip explaining their function.

-*   **Voice Control (Mic Icon)**: When enabled (on by default), the app listens to your voice and automatically scrolls to keep the word you are currently speaking in the center of the screen.
-This provides a hands-free experience where the prompter perfectly follows your natural reading pace.
+*   **Voice Control (Mic Icon)**: When enabled (on by default), the app uses an advanced, AI-powered hybrid system for a seamless hands-free experience.
+    *   **Pace Matching**: It intelligently anticipates your reading speed, and the teleprompter scrolls continuously to match your pace.
+    *   **Position Tracking**: Every few seconds, it also pinpoints the exact word you're saying and gently re-centers the screen, ensuring you never lose your place.
+    This makes the prompter feel incredibly responsive and synchronized with your natural voice.
 When disabled, you must control scrolling manually with the speed slider.
 *   **High Contrast (Contrast Icon)**: Toggles the display between standard mode (black text on a light background) and high-contrast mode (white text on a black background).
 It is on by default for maximum readability.
 *   **Flip Horizontal (ArrowLeftRight Icon)**: Mirrors the prompter text horizontally.
 This is essential for use with physical teleprompter hardware that uses a mirror.
 *   **Flip Vertical (ArrowUpDown Icon)**: Flips the prompter text vertically.